Key Takeaway

 Keto can stabilize blood sugar, which some women find helpful for fertility.
 But extreme deficits or over-restriction can stress your system.
 Aim for nutrient-dense keto, steady protein, and enough calories.
 If you notice cycle irregularities, increase carbs slightly and reassess.

-Common Keto Mistakes Women Make (And Quick Fixes)
+What Are Common Keto Mistakes Women Make?

 Mistake 1: Under-eating protein